Cost of Christchurch stadium jumps $150m, delayed until 2026

 The opening date is also expected to be delayed once again, until April 2026.

-"We are very concerned that the overheated construction market has driven this project so far over budget," Bragg said.
+"We are very concerned that the overheated construction market has driven this project so far over budget," Te Kaha Project Delivery Limited chairman Barry Bragg said.

 The risk of the build cost for the area rising from the budgeted $533m had already been signalled, given the impacts of the pandemic and the war in Ukraine on the global commodity market and supply chains.